James Turner Barclay

-James Turner Barclay (born May 22, 1807 in King William County, Virginia, † October 20, 1874 in Wheeler, Alabama) was an American missionary and explorer of Palestine.
+James Turner Barclay (born May 22, 1807, in King William County, Virginia, † October 20, 1874 in Wheeler, Alabama) was an American missionary and explorer of Ottoman Palestine.

 Life

 James Turner Barclay was one of four children of Robert Barclay and Sarah Coleman Turner, and grandson of Thomas Barclay, first US consul to France and, later, consul to Morocco.
 In 1809, James' father, Robert Barclay, drowned in the Rappahannock River, and the widow married John Harris, a wealthy cotton merchant and owner of large estates in Albemarle County.

 He enabled his stepson James Turner Barclay to study medicine at the University of Pennsylvania, which he completed in 1828 with a PhD.
 In 1830 he married Julia Ann Sowers.
 The couple settled in Charlottesville, where James Turner Barclay ran a pharmacy and devoted himself to drug development.

 After Thomas Jefferson's death in 1826, Barclay purchased Jefferson's Monticello country estate in 1831, and carried out much criticized changes there in order to start a sericulture.
 As early as 1836, for financial reasons, he was forced to sell the country estate to Uriah Levy.